 Canine Pigment Type Switch

-Here you can learn what makes a pigment cell switch from one pigment type to the other and how the E Locus, K Locus and A Locus interact to create different patterns.
+Learn what makes a pigment cell switch from one type of pigment to the other and how the E Locus, K Locus, and A Locus interact to create all the different base patterns in dogs.

 The E Locus

-The various alleles on the E-Locus are building plans for some slightly different versions of the melanocortin 1 receptor:
+The alleles of the E locus each build a slightly different version of the melanocortin 1 receptor.

-• E is the wild-type allele and just enables normal pattern expression.
+• E is the wild-type allele and just enables normal base pattern expression via the A locus and K locus.

-• eG, eA, eH are reduced-function alleles that cause a domino phenotype with bigger and lighter phaeomelanin markings and a reduced ability to produce eumelanin.
-Domino alleles can be described as partial recessive red since they reduce (but not fully remove) the functionality of MC1R.
+• eG, eA, and eH are reduced-function alleles that cause a domino phenotype with bigger and lighter phaeomelanin markings and a reduced ability to produce eumelanin.
+Domino alleles can be described as “partial recessive red” since they reduce (but not fully remove) the functionality of MC1R.

 • e is a loss-of-funtion mutant that basically deactivates MC1R[2].
 This causes a solid recessive red phenotype in all pigmented areas.
 Homozygous e/e dogs can not build a functional receptor.
 The pigment cells consequently remain locked in their default setting to only produce phaeomelanin.